leoheck/kiri/README.md

 & .\ubuntu2004.exe
 ```

-After, install dependencies and Kiri by running script in the [Installing][Installing] section
+After, install dependencies and Kiri by running script in the [Installing](#Installing) section

 ## Loading KiRI environment